 In specific cases, agreements may be reached regarding one-off remuneration amounts provided that such remuneration does not exceed an amount corresponding to the individual’s annual fixed salary and maximum variable salary in cash, and is not paid more than once per year and individual.

-Pension benefits should either be defined benefit or defined contribution, or a combination thereof.
+Pension benefits should be defined contribution.

 Normally, severance pay is paid when employment is terminated by Sandvik.
 Members of the Group Executive Management generally have a period of notice of not more than 12 months, in combination with severance pay corresponding to 6–12 months fixed salary.
 An alternative solution may be applied to the President comprising a period of notice of 24 months and no severance pay.
 No severance pay will be paid when employment is terminated by the employee.

 The Board of Directors is to have the right to depart from the guidelines resolved on by the Annual General Meeting if, in an individual case, there are special reasons for this.